 Give children time to work on these questions in pairs, making it clear that you will be expecting them to explain their thinking.

-You could use the interactivity to simulate ten/twenty/fifty etc draws.
+You could actually perform ten/twenty/fifty etc draws.
 Did the simulations match their predictions?
-This is a good chance to bring up the idea that the higher the number of draws, the more likely the experimental data (i.e. the simulator) will match the theoretical data (i.e. one in four).
+This is a good chance to bring up the idea that the higher the number of draws, the more likely the experimental data will match the theoretical data (i.e. one in four).

 You can encourage the group to investigate the modified version of the lottery in a similar way.
 This time, it is more of a challenge to list all the possible draws.